rogerhu/compsci_guides/Topological-Sort.md

 <img src="https://i.imgur.com/Q3MA6dZ.png"/>

 ## Implementation:
 Topological sort is simply a modification of DFS.
-Topological sort simply involves running DFS on an entire graph and adding each node to the global ordering of nodes only after all of a node's children are visited.
-This ensures that parent nodes will be ordered before their child nodes honoring the forward direction of edges in the ordering.
+Topological sort simply involves running DFS on an entire graph and adding each node to the global ordering of nodes, but only after all of a node's _children_ are visited.
+This ensures that parent nodes will be ordered before their child nodes, and honors the forward direction of edges in the ordering.

 ### Graph with no cycles
 ```python